vtsuperdarn/davitpy/README.md

 We recommend using Ubuntu 14.04 with this version of DaViTPy.
 Although Macintosh install scripts are provided, more active development, testing, and use occurs in the Linux environment.
 We do not currently offer any Windows support, although you are more than welcome to try and make it work in any environment you choose.
 Please be aware that much of the included code (especially the models) is fortran code  (i.e. MSIS, IRI, IGRF, etc...) wrapped with python wrappers.
 This means that these models must be compiled with a fortran compiler on your machine before running.
 This is normally taken care of in the installation process listed below, but it is useful to know that this is a potential source of problems for making DaViTPy work.

+#### davitpyrc
+Settings pertaining to sevrer addresses and passwords, data file directory structure, and other global parameters are stored in a run control file called davitpyrc.
+For most users, the default values in this file should be satisfactory.
+However, you may make changes to this file if necessary.
+It is stored in davitpy/davitpy/davitpyrc.
+After making a change, re-run the setup.py install script (described below) to copy the run control file to the appropriate system location.

 ####Ubuntu
 Please use Ubuntu 14.04 or newer.
 Older versions may not install compatible versions of the dependencies.